 FCB could just as well have dumped everything upside down into a big box and just shipped it.
 It must have taken them days of unbilled time to have organized and put everything together so neatly.
 The point is that Dave, others in our small shop, and I in our formative years had the opportunity to see how a great agency handles the loss of a client.
 A great lesson.

-Fast forward: This past week I’d been asked by an old client, seeking an agency in San Francisco as it turns out, if I’d ever heard of Foote Cone & Belding.
-Twenty-five years later I got a chance to return the favor.
+Fast forward: This past week I was asked by an old client, seeking an agency in San Francisco as it turns out, if I’d ever heard of Foote Cone & Belding.
+Twenty-five years later, I got a chance to return the favor.